PSGen, a generator of phase space parameterizations for the multichannel Monte Carlo integration: Basics of PSGen

-A number of kinematical subroutines corresponding to $2,3,...,9$ final state particles have been written and tested.
+A number of kinematics subroutines corresponding to $2,3,...,9$ final state particles have been written and tested.
 Each of them calculates a volume of the Lorentz invariant phase space volume element as generally defined in Eq.
 (2) of \cite{carlomat4} and the set of the final state particle four momenta corresponding to the random arguments {\tt x(ndim)} they are called with.
 If a double $t$-channel pole is present in the process then it is mapped out in a way described in Section~3.1 of \cite{carlomat4}.
 Several new subroutines have been written which map the single $t$-channel poles in a similar way and subroutines which map out peaks due to the photon or gluon radiation with transformations described in Section~3.1 of \cite{carlomat4}.
-Lists of dummy arguments of all those subroutines take into account patterns defined in file {\tt genps.dat}, as discussed in Section~2.1.
-It may happen, however, that for some new user defined patterns in file {\tt genps.dat} or for some processes for which the program has not been tested yet, new kinematical subroutines will be necessary.
-Note that, as most of those ready made subroutines contain kind type parameters which are set at the stage of code generation, they must be recompiled each time the MC code is generated anew.
-However, this is not a problem at all, as the compilation usually takes a few seconds time.
+Lists of dummy arguments of all those subroutines take into account patterns defined in the file {\tt genps.dat}, as discussed in Section~2.1.
+It may happen, however, that for some new user defined patterns in {\tt genps.dat} or for some processes for which the program has not been tested yet, new kinematics subroutines will be necessary.
+Note that, as most of those handwritten subroutines contain the Fortran kind type parameters which are set at the stage of code generation, they must be recompiled each time the MC code is generated anew.
+However, this is not a problem at all, as the compilation usually takes few seconds.

-The user can easily add by hand a call to an own made kinematical subroutine by modifying the automatically generated subroutine {\tt kincls} which collects calls to all kinematical subroutines of different type.
-The own made kinematical subroutine should be written in the similar way as the automatically generated subroutines {\tt kinschnl} or {\tt kingchnl}.
-The instruction where the call should be put is contained in {\tt kincls}.
-Note, that the number of kinematical channels given by parameter {\tt nkin} in {\tt kinparams.f} must be then adjusted appropriately by hand according to the following formula \beas {\tt nkin}={\tt nkinag}+{\tt nkinua}, \eeas where {\tt nkinag} is the number of the kinematical channels automatically generated and {\tt nkinua} is the number of channels added by the user.
+The user can easily add by hand a call to an own made kinematics subroutine by modifying the automatically generated subroutine {\tt kincls} which collects calls to all kinematics subroutines of different type.
+The own made kinematics subroutine should be written in the similar way as the automatically generated subroutines {\tt kinschnl} or {\tt kingchnl}.
+The instruction where the call should be put is contained in {\tt kincls.f}.
+Note, that the number of kinematics channels given by parameter {\tt nkin} in {\tt kinparams.f} must then be adjusted appropriately by hand according to the following formula \beas {\tt nkin}={\tt nkinag}+{\tt nkinua}, \eeas where {\tt nkinag} is the number of the kinematics channels automatically generated and {\tt nkinua} is the number of channels added by the user.